SKANEATELES FESTIVAL

 1980

-The first season features two weeks of concert with Lindsay Groves as Music Director.
+The first season features two weeks of concerts with Lindsay Groves as Music Director.
 The first night, Aug.
-16 in Skaneateles Library Hall, …
+16, in Skaneateles Library Hall…

 1981